DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudFront/README.md

 ### Static website hosting

 - Cloudfront supports 2 types of origins - s3 bucket and custom origin (a web server).
-- With s3 bucket origin, use s3 website endpoint rather than s3 rest api endpoint for origin domain when creating a new origin. (recommended by AWS)
+- When using a Static Website endpoint with CloudFront, you still need to have the open bucket policy, as CloudFront needs access to your objects.
+When configuring CloudFront origin, and you use the S3 static website URL in the Origin, it will show as a Custom Origin.

+There are 2 strategies to restrict direct access to s3 origin

+#### OAC (origin access control)

+Defines who can access the origin.
+Bucket and its assets can be private and restrict access to only specific CF distribution using a bucket policy.

+Key points

+- s3 bucket cannot be configured as a website endpoint - don't enable static website hosting.
+- Request signing MUST BE enabled.
+Disabling it means no OAC!!

+#### Custom Header (not recommended)

+Opt for this option if you don't need the artifact bucket to be private and you don't expect anything other than CloudFront to access the bucket.
+Warnings, this approach will also block CI's access!

-- To restrict direct access to s3 origin, add a bucket policy to deny access to bucket objects when requests don't have `referer` header.
+Add a bucket policy to deny access to bucket objects when requests don't have `referer` header.
 You need to add custom headers to requests on cloudfront. `referer` is a header set by the browser to include the address of the calling site.

 ```
 {